bsidestlv/bsidestlv.com/content/CTF/2025/index.md

    * The winners will be contacted via the email registered at the CTF Website - Use a real / active email !
    * This is a game, play fairly - we reserve the right to disqualify participants (and we came pretty close to do that in the past)
 1. The prize for the local challenges is personal.
-1. We usually keep the challenges alive for a couple more days after the event to enable write-ups

 > We usually keep the challenges alive for a couple more days after the event to enable write-ups

 ---
 # Media
 You're invited to visit our media channels
- - join our [Discord channel](https://discord.gg/bPSfb6ZM)  for technical support
+ - join our [Discord channel](https://discord.gg/N9a2nVQRGZ)  for technical support
  - follow us on social media: [@BSidesTLV_CTF](https://twitter.com/BSidesTLV_CTF)

 *please check this page for any updates prior to the competition*